Karachi Theatre Festival 2016

 Restarting an old tradition

-The Arts Council of Pakistan Karachi has always been home to Karachi’s theater.
+Karachi Theatre Festival 2016: The Arts Council of Pakistan Karachi has always been home to Karachi’s theater.
 The best of Karachi’s theater has always emanated from our institution, ever since its inception in the 1953.
-We had not only produced some of the most wonderful of plays but also sent them to far and wide of our belove
+We had not only produced some of the most wonderful of plays but also sent them to far and wide of our beloved Country.

 Karachi Theater Festival 2016